samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 ## Challenge timing details (preliminary)

-Currently, as of May 1, 2019, the Gibb group needs several weeks to check scale up of synthesis of the *exo*-OA host to finalize host selection.
-Following this, the guest set will be finalized and the challenge will be opened for predictions.
+The SAMPL7 GDCC challenge is now finalized (as of May 25, 2019) with the details as given below.
+Additional files will be added to this repository in the near future, but predictions can begin immediately.
 Data collection is expected to be completed within three months, which means the challenge will likely close (with experimental data released) by the end of summer or early fall 2019.